veselosky/bluebucket/content/p0-goals.md

 * Authors write source files in Markdown syntax.
 * The system translates the Markdown source into HTML using a template.
-* The system generates index pages pointing to all the posts.
-* The system generates an RSS feed of recent updates.

 We won't have any fancy content production tools, we'll just be using a text editor, a command line, and some elbow grease.
 In the process, we'll learn how